IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * fairy gems as items
 * upgrade fairy as an item?
 * pacifist trap (only kill necessary enemies on next level and restart if you fail)
+* I don't want to add story scrolls because you rarely have to stray from the main path to get them.
+In my opinion, all collectable locations should require *some* effort to reach